 Everyone knows they had hoped this would be an ongoing series of films – hence the title.
 They hired frequent James Bond director Guy Hamilton to bring his experience from that action series.
 And Hamilton stages that Liberty scene beautifully.
 It could have been something we saw in a Bond movie.

-After that the film never reaches those heights again.
+After that scene on Liberty Island, the film never reaches those heights again.
 It bogs down in tired bits of action.
-There are a few entertaining bits, but it more routine than rousing.
+There are a few entertaining moments, but it more routine than rousing.
 For some baffling reason Remo and Chiun never team up to fight the bad guys together.
 Remo is paired with J.A.
 Preston who plays the agent who recruited him.
 Then Remo meets up with Mulgrew.

 This always frustrated me.
-I kept waiting during the second half for teacher and student to cement their bond by officially working together and dying to see more mystical wonders by Chiun.
+I kept waiting during the second half of the film for teacher and student to cement their bond by officially working together and was dying to see more mystical wonders by Chiun.
 But it never happens.
-Grey who was such a strange character for the first half disappears for the most part.
+Grey who was such a strange character for the first half disappears from the movie for the most part.

-The baddies are lightweight and pretty forgettable.
+The baddies are lightweight and forgettable.
 I’ve seen Remo a few times and still don’t fully understand what exactly Remo is meant to be stopping them from doing.
 Wilford Brimley playing the head of the good guys explains it, but it just washes over me.
-You only really need to care about Remo having to stop them.
+You only really need to care about Remo having to stop some baddies.

 There’s one amusing bit with Remo using this bad guy whose trait is having a diamond in his tooth to cut through glass.
 He just smooshes the guys face against the glass and starts cutting.
 It’s pretty funny.
-That”s the sole payoff to that heavy.
+That’s the sole payoff to that heavy’s particular visual quirk.

 Mulgrew is just kind of there and doesn’t really gets to do much of anything.
 One might think she’s going to be a love interest, but no. She’s barely even a damsel in distress that Remo heroically saves.

-There’s something really lacking with the second half.
+There’s something really lacking with the second half of Remo Williams.
 After all that training inside the apartment you’re waiting for things to really open up on a bigger scale.
 The statue sequence does a great job of that, but after that everything that follows feels a bit of a letdown.

 Remo also doesn’t get to use a lot of those goofy specialized skills he’s learned from Grey in some thrilling encounters.
 It’s like they were keeping the action a bit too grounded and real than what they prepped us for.